Public Prosecutor's Office (Honduras)

-Honduras Public Prosecutor's Office (Ministerio Público de Honduras) is a Public and constitutional organization.
+The Public Prosecutor's Office of Honduras (Ministerio Público de Honduras) is a Public and constitutional organization.
 It was established on 6 January 1994 through Legislative Decree No. 228-93.
-It has its headquarters in city of Tegucigalpa, the capital of Honduras.
+It has its headquarters in the city of Tegucigalpa, the capital of Honduras.
 It is an independent, autonomous, and non-political organization.
 It is not under the Supreme Court or the Office of the Attorney General.
 The Attorney General is appointed by the National Congress.

 Its main functions are to prosecute all types of crimes, to ensure that every citizen follows the Constitution and the law of the land, and to represent, to defend, and to protect the general interests of society.
 All of the Republic of Honduras is the jurisdiction of the Public Prosecutor's Office.
 Every citizen has access to this office without any restriction of age, sex, religion, etc.

 Historical background

 Prior to 1994, the public entity that represented the state was part of the Supreme Court of Justice of Honduras.
 The prosecutors were civilians who were politically appointed, and willing to represent themselves before the competent cases to the judicial system.
 This is how the fiscal legal status was maintained in the trials of written procedures since the 19th century.

 The “Law of the Public Prosecutor” was issued during the government of Mr. Rafael Leonardo Callejas by the National Congress of Honduras.
 In 1994 new fiscal agents and the DIC (Directorate of Criminal Investigation), a new investigative police, where put in place replacing the controversial DNI (National Directorate of Investigation).
 United with the forensic medicine scientific branch, they would modernize and replace for better the obsolete investigation system that was carried out in Honduras, making criminal investigations and the justice system more effective.